Highlights for acarbose

 acarbose, PD-Rx Pharmaceuticals, Inc., 50mg

 acarbose, Alvogen, Inc, 100mg

-acarbose, West-Ward Pharmaceutical Corp, a Hikma Company, 100mg
+acarbose, West-Ward Pharmaceutical Corp, a subsidiary of Hikma, 100mg

 acarbose, Mylan Pharmaceuticals Inc., 25mg